 CBD is everywhere these days, from pharmacies to pet stores.
 Chances are, you’ve heard about it from someone you know, or maybe you’ve tried it yourself.
 While its benefits for people are pretty well-known, a growing number of pet parents are using it to help their fur-babies as well.
 Unfortunately, as with any mega-trend, there’s about as much legit info circulating as there are myths and misconceptions.
 We’re here to set the record straight on five widespread lies about CBD oil for dogs.

 Hemp extract is an umbrella term that encompasses all extracts from the hemp plant, including hemp seed oil and CBD.
 But there’s a big difference between hemp seed oil and other hemp extracts: hemp seeds don’t contain any CBD.
 They’re similar to flax seeds and, because of their high fiber and omega-3 content, may improve your pet’s digestion or coat.
-But ingesting them won’t relieve pain, inflammation, anxiety, or other ailments like CBD can.
+But ingesting them won’t relieve pain, inflammation, anxiety, or other ailments like some companies claim.
 The stalks, stems, and flowers of the hemp plant are what’s rich in CBD and other cannabinoids, flavonoids, and terpenes.
 When you’re shopping for a pet supplement, make sure it lists explicitly CBD as an ingredient.

 CBD will not get your pet high.
 THC, not CBD, is the component in marijuana that produces a “high” feeling.
 The majority of CBD products, even those made for humans, contain at most 0.3% THC.
 For the record, that’s not nearly enough to give you the late-night nacho munchies or a desire to ponder the meaning of life while watching Fear & Loathing in Las Vegas.
 And products made for pets typically do not contain any THC whatsoever.
 THC and CBD are both cannabinoids found in the Cannabis plant, but CBD is typically sourced from hemp (Cannabis sativa), which contains a lot of CBD and minimal THC.
 On the other hand, THC is generally sourced from marijuana (Cannabis sativa Indica), which includes a lot of THC and some CBD.
-Both have medicinal properties, some distinct, others shared.
+Both have beneficial properties, some distinct, others shared.
 While they can work better together in some situations, research shows us CBD is beneficial all on its own.

 There are hundreds of CBD companies out there producing a vast array of products.
 If you’re new to the scene, it may be hard to tell one from another.
 They all have CBD; what could be that different?
 A lot, actually.